purescript/purescript/docs/source/intro.rst

 The following options are supported:

--s --stdin             Read input from standard input instead of from files -o --output            Write the generated Javascript to the specified file -e --foreign imports   Write a list of foreign imports declarations to the specified file in addition to generating Javascript output
+--stdin                Read input from standard input instead of from files --output               Write the generated Javascript to the specified file --externs              Write a list of foreign imports declarations to the specified file in addition to generating Javascript output
 --runtime-type-checks  Generate simple runtime type checks for function arguments with simple types.
 --tco                  Perform tail-call elimination on the generated Javascript.
 --no-prelude           Do not include the Prelude in the generated Javascript.